JerryI/wljs-docs/docs/frontend/Advanced/Projector.md

-There is an option to unpin the output cell to a new window
+There is an option to unpin the output cell to a new window.

 ![](./../../Screenshot%202024-08-25%20at%2017.09.18.png)

-> It does two things
+> It does two things:
-> 1. Evaluates the cell in the context of notebook
+> 1. Evaluates the cell in the context of the notebook.
-> 2. Projects the last output result to a new window
+> 2. Projects the last output result to a new window.

 :::info
-[CurrentWindow](frontend/Reference/Frontend%20IO/CurrentWindow.md) will refer to a new window, but [NotebookStore](frontend/Reference/Cells%20and%20Notebook/NotebookStore.md) will still be assigned to the source notebook.
+[CurrentWindow](frontend/Reference/Frontend%20IO/CurrentWindow.md) will refer to the new window, but [NotebookStore](frontend/Reference/Cells%20and%20Notebook/NotebookStore.md) will still be assigned to the source notebook.
 :::

 ## Detaching controls / output graphics

-It comes handy if you have interactive elements in different cells and you want to arrange them
+This feature is handy if you have interactive elements in different cells and want to arrange them.

-*boids simulation*
+*Boids simulation*

 ```mathematica title="evaluate normally"
 n = 100;
 r := RandomInteger[{1, n}];